 Driving the classic Puerto de Pajares, a must do in Spain

 Puerto de Pajares is a mountain pass at an elevation of 1.381m (4,530ft) above sea level, located on the boundary of León province (Castile and León) and the Principality of Asturias, in Spain.
+For many years it was the main route in and out of Asturias.

 Where is Puerto de Pajares?

 Tucked away on the northern part of the country, the road to the summit is totally paved.
 It’s called N630 road.
 This pass was traditionally the main transport route between Asturias and the Central Plateau, before the construction of the AP-66 road.
+However, there is high volume of traffic on the road yet, including a significant number of trucks.

 Is Puerto de Pajares steep?